 Finally, using spreadsheet filters developed by Dr. Gilg and

-colleagues, the number of recesses (periods when the nest is not
+colleagues, the number of recesses (periods when the nest

-birds that are leaving the nest more often or longer should be more
+predation: for example, birds that are leaving the nest more often

-about these birds (their history in
+information is also available about these birds (their history in

 some cases; their body conditions in most cases; their wintering

 grounds eventually using isotopic concentration of winter grown

 feathers, etc.), it is possible to understand how all these

 parameters impact (or not) upon their breeding

-Dr. Gilg concludes, "Compared to previous methods requiring
+Dr. Gilg concludes, "Compared to previous methods

-entire incubation period."
+during the entire incubation period."

 The image shows 4 eggs with one probe in the middle in a